Stocks look to gain on payrolls miss, oil up after cyber attack

 “A softer payrolls is good for the reflation trade; the dollar weakened across the FX spectrum.
 We’ve also seen a solid bid in equity indices and futures are up.”

-On Friday the Dow Jones Industrial Average (.DJI) and the S&P 500 (.SPX) rose to record closing highs after disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices. read more
+On Friday the Dow Jones Industrial Average and the S&P 500 rose to record closing highs after disappointing data on the U.S. jobs market eased concerns about a spike in consumer prices.

-The dollar index (.DXY), which tracks the greenback against a basket of six currencies edged 0.09% lower to 90.15.
+The dollar index, which tracks the greenback against a basket of six currencies edged 0.09% lower to 90.15.

 Spot gold prices rose 0.15% to $1,833.31 an ounce.